City of Fairfield

 Submit Your Application

-Contact City of Fairfield directly at (707) 428-7391 to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official City of Fairfield portal.
+Applications are free — never pay anyone to apply on your behalf.
+If applying online, take a screenshot of your confirmation page for your records.

 After You Apply